elkred/yakul-ios/README.md

-# yakul-ios
+# yakul

- Core package for iOS products.
+The core iOS framework for RedElk Innovations.